A unique church, orchards and a country park of historical interest in the Garden of England.

-The path straightens out to run between hedges, soon with allotments on the right.
+- The path straightens out to run between hedges, soon with allotments on the right.
 At the end go between barriers and cross a street onto a tarmac footpath to the right of a chainlink fence, which leads to a footbridge across the South Eastern main line.
 On the other side go straight across Nelson Avenue onto Barden Road.

-Follow the path into a short side street (Lamberts Yard), passing Nancy's Tea Rooms on the left.
+- Follow the path into a short side street (Lamberts Yard), passing Nancy's Tea Rooms on the left.
 At the end turn right onto the High Street, with some more refreshment places on the way to the station: there is a Caffè Nero on the right and the Finch House Café across the road at the front of the Pavilion Shopping Centre.

 To complete the walk make your way onto the right-hand side of the High Street and follow it up the slope beyond the roundabout.
 The station entrance is at the top; trains to London usually leave from Platform 2 (down the steps on the left).

 Before reaching the railway turn left to cross back over the river, leaving the WW and EVW.
 Follow the perimeter path around the western side of the large recreation ground.
 Cross the other branch of the river on a footbridge and turn left onto

 - Alternatively, for a much shorter route go straight across the High Street onto River Walk and loop back via Lamberts Yard, continuing along the High Street to the station.

 Suggested route (2½ km)